Twizzar/Twizzar/examples/PotionDeliveryService/README.md

     ...
 ```

-Fore more Information about the Scenarion and Class Diagramms see [PotionDeliveryService](PotionDeliveryService/).
+Fore more information about the scenarion and class diagramms see [PotionDeliveryService](PotionDeliveryService/).